 Ongoing Communication and Adjustment

-Your needs and circumstances and your policy requirements may change.
+Your needs, circumstances and policy requirements may change.
 We keep in touch with our clients, offering ongoing support and advice.
 If you decide to quit smoking, we can help reassess your policy and potentially lower your premiums.

 Advocating for Smokers